chrisly42/mc68000-asm-plugin/README.md

 - Missing but planned features:
     - Macro evaluation on invocation
     - Folding
-    - Semantic inspections
+    - More semantic inspections
     - Quick fixes
-    - Formatter + Code Style Settings
+    - Maybe formatter + Code Style Settings
     - Register use analysis (but this only makes sense after macro evaluation)
     - Cycle counting